AOSC-Dev/logo/README.md

 ## License

 Some original logos are using GPL.
-I do not know what they're thinking...
+I DO NOT know what their author is thinking...

 Anyway, we will publish the GPL logos under GPL and others under CC-BY-SA 3.0 International.